DanteSc03/Pert-Method/README.md

 1. Define your tasks and their optimistic (o), pessimistic (p), and most likely (m) time estimates.
 2. Define the dependencies between the tasks.
 3. Run the `pert` function to get the analysis results.
-4. The `Pert.py` is intended to be an comprehensive example
+4. The `Pert.py` file is intended to be a comprehensive example.
-5. Running `pert` in `Pert-Interactive.py` allows you to customize your tasks, the quantity of tasks and the dependencies
+5. Running `pert` in `Pert-Interactive.py` allows you to customize your tasks, the quantity of tasks and the dependencies.

-## Required Libraries
+## Requirements
-Make sure to run the following in the command line before running the code
+Pandas is necessary to run the files in this respository
 ```python
 pip install pandas
 ```